Prostate cancer diagnosis

 There is no simple test to detect prostate cancer.
-Two commonly used tests are the PSA blood test by your GP and the digital rectal examination by a urologist.
+Two commonly used tests are the PSA blood test and the digital rectal examination.
 These tests, used separately or together, only show changes in the prostate.
 They do not diagnose prostate cancer.
-If either test shows an abnormality, you will be referred to a urologist for further evaluation.
+If either test shows an abnormality, you will usually have more tests.

 Learn more about: